What are toddlers doing at 18 months to 2 years?

 Play is important because it’s how children learn.

-At this age, your child will start imagining and creating through pretend play – for example, pretending to drink from a cup.
-As your child grows older, pretend play gets more complex, and you might find your child doing things like sweeping the floor with a tree branch.
-Your child will enjoy spending time with siblings and other children, even if they don’t play directly with others.
+At this age, your toddler will start imagining and creating through pretend play, like pretending to drink from a cup.
+As your toddler grows older, pretend play gets more complex, and it might involve copying you.
+For example, your toddler might sweep the floor like you, but using a tree branch.
+Your toddler will enjoy spending time with siblings and other children, even if they don’t play directly with others.

-Toddlers enjoy talking at this age.
-Your child’s words might even have up-and-down tones, just like an adult’s.
-You’ll most likely hear a mix of ‘babble’ and real words.
+Toddlers love to talk!
+Your toddler’s words might even have up-and-down tones, just like an adult’s.
+You’ll probably hear a mix of ‘babble’ and real words.

-At 18 months, your child is learning words all the time – usually 1-2 words a week, or maybe even a word a day.
-Your child might name and point at familiar objects, people and body parts – for example, ears, nose or toes.
-Your child might also make animal sounds like ‘moo’ or say the same sound or word over and over.
+At 18 months, your toddler is learning words all the time – usually 1-2 words a week, or maybe even a word a day.
+Your toddler might name and point at familiar objects, people and body parts – for example, ears, nose or toes.
+Your toddler might also make animal sounds like ‘moo’ or repeat the same sound or word.

-By 2 years, your child might be able to say ‘I’, ‘you’ and ‘me’ and use sentences with 2-3 words – for example, ‘Mummy car’ or ‘me do it’.
+By 2 years, your toddler might be able to say ‘I’, ‘you’ and ‘me’ and use sentences with 2-3 words – for example, ‘Mummy car’ or ‘Me do it’.

 Moving